Avaiga/taipy-doc/docs/manuals/gui/user_viselements.md

 This is typically the case for complex visual elements like the [`chart`](viselements/chart.md) or the [`table`](viselements/table.md) controls.

-Instead of having to list all the properties with their appropriate value, potentially making the reading of the content difficult, you can create a Python dictionary, that contains all the required key-value pair, and use the name of the variable that holds that dictionary as the value of the `properties` property.
+When an element needs many properties and property values, the content may become difficult to read.
+Something you can do about this is create a Python dictionary that contains all the key-value pairs for your properties (name and value) then use the name of the variable that holds that dictionary as the value of the `properties` property.

 !!!
 Example

     Say your Markdown content needs the following control:
     `<|dialog|title=Dialog Title|open={show_dialog}|page_id=page|validate_action=validate_action|cancel_action=cancel_action||validate_action_text=Validate|cancel_action_text=Cancel|>`

-    You can argue that this is pretty long, and could be improved.
+    You can argue that this is pretty long and could be improved.
 In this situation, you might prefer to declare a simple Python dictionary in your code:

     ```py linenums="1"